thorGabe123/MLOps/reports/README.md

 >
 > Answer:

-To ensure the reproducibility of our experiments, we created a config file for our hyperparameter, including batch_size, epochs, learning_rate, warmup_steps and epsilon, and logged them whenever running a experiment.
-This practice ensures that each run receives consistent parameter settings.
-We also implemented W&B so that all results can be easily tracked through the dashboard.
-Additionally, the use of a Docker image enhances portability, making sure the execution of experiments across various computing environments.
+In our efforts to guarantee the reproducibility of our experiments, we developed a configuration file containing essential hyperparameters such as batch size, epochs, learning rate, warmup steps, and epsilon.
+Every time we conduct an experiment, these parameters are logged, ensuring that each run maintains consistent settings.
+To streamline result tracking, we've incorporated W&B (Weights & Biases), allowing easy monitoring through a user-friendly dashboard.
+Furthermore, we've embraced Docker technology to create a portable image, enhancing the flexibility of our experiments across different computing environments.
+This combination of meticulous parameter logging, W&B integration, and Docker utilization fortifies the reliability and adaptability of our experimental processes.

 ### Question 14